domenicw/FizzBuzz/README.md

 ## Teach yourself

 Feel free to use this code to teach yourself test driven development (TDD).
-Use the [tutorial by Yvette](https://medium.com/@ynzc/getting-started-with-tdd-in-swift-2fab3e07204b) and my code to get a feel for how TDD works and how you can incorporate it into your own projects.
+Use the [tutorial by Yvette](https://medium.com/@ynzc/getting-started-with-tdd-in-swift-2fab3e07204b) and my code to get a feeling for how TDD works and how you can incorporate it into your own projects.
 Have fun.